CenterForOpenScience/cas-overlay/README.md

 ### Run CAS

 * Refer to the [`Dockerfile`](https://github.com/CenterForOpenScience/cas-overlay/blob/develop/Dockerfile) in the repository for how to run CAS with the [Jetty Maven Plugin](https://www.eclipse.org/jetty/documentation/current/jetty-maven-plugin.html).
 Only the `app` and `dev` stages are relevant in this case since the `dist` one is used for production and staging servers.
-In addition, take a look at the [`.travis.yml`](https://github.com/CenterForOpenScience/cas-overlay/blob/develop/.travis.yml) on how to run unit tests.
+Take a look at the [`.travis.yml`](https://github.com/CenterForOpenScience/cas-overlay/blob/develop/.travis.yml) on how to run unit tests.
+You can skip `package` and go for `clean` and `install` directly; in addition, toggle the profile `nocheck` to turn unit tests on and off.

+* TL;DR, here are the commands that you need:

+    ```bash
+    # clean and install w/ test
+    mvn clean install -P !nocheck
+    # clean and install w/o test
+    mvn clean install -P nocheck
+    # start jetty
+    mvn -pl cas-server-webapp/ jetty:run
+    ```

 ### A Few Extra Notes